cordarei/verb-prediction/README.md

 ## Permissions

-All files written by Joseph Irwin.
+All source code and documentation in this repository, including this file, was written by Joseph Irwin.
+No rights reserved.

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)